-Families r First Programme -25 August 2014 to 19 September 2014 Report Author: Elaine O'Callaghan Programme Manager: Elaine O'Callaghan Accountable Strategic Director: Sarah Norman Accountable Assistant Director: Emma Bennett Overall Programme Budget Revenue: Nil Capital: Nil Timescales Start date: art date: 7 April 2014 End Date: 31 March 2015 Corporate Plan objective: Empowering families and working with community resources and partner agencies to enable children and young people to remain with their families where possible Programme Objective Over the last 5 years Wolverhampton has seen a continued growth in Looked After children (LAC) at a greater pace than has been seen nationally and more recently this has significantly increased rising from 118 per 10,000 in 2012/13 to currently 133 per 10,000.
+Report Author: Elaine O'Callaghan Programme Manager: Elaine O'Callaghan Accountable Strategic Director: Sarah Norman Accountable Assistant Director: Emma Bennett Overall Programme Budget Revenue: Nil Capital: Nil Timescales Start date: 7 April 2014 1 End Date: 31 March 2015 Corporate Plan objective: Empowering families and working with community resources and partner agencies to enable children and young people to remain with their families where possible Programme Objective Over the last 5 years Wolverhampton has seen a continued growth in Looked After children (LAC) at a greater pace than has been seen nationally and more recently this has significantly increased rising from 118 per 10,000 in 2012/13 to currently 133 per 10,000.
 This is a multi-agency strategic programme, governed by the Children's Trust Board with principles of supporting children to live safely with their families, ensuring only the right children come into care and, when they do, robustly managing placements and permanency plans, promoting an ambition that all children are provided with a permanent family.
-The FrF Programme has three key elements: A committed partnership, Early help support and Targeted intervention Overall Programme RAG status last reporting period Overall Progra status this rep period AMBER AMB ER The numbers of looked after children are still high.
-The programme actions are on target to reduce the numbers by March 2016 with a mid point target of reducing to 720 by March 2015 Overall risk RAG status relating to savings and finance last reporting period Overall risk st relating to say finance this re period vings and Comments AMBER REI) The costs associated with looked after children budget continue to increase, with a projected overspend of £2.7m Actions required by SEB/CDB: Monitoring by SEB: If the number of LAC is not reduced this will result in an increase in costs, budget overspends and an increased demand on children's services and on the resources and budgets of partner agencies Information to be noted by SEB / CDB: Early indication is a stabilisation in the number of children coming into care in the past three months and an increase in the number of children and young people leaving care.
-This means the numbers are stabilising and we are heading in the right direction.
-However, large sibling groups do have an impact on these trends when a family is in crisis and the children become looked after
+The FrF Programme has three key elements: A committed partnership, Early help support and Targeted intervention Overall Programme RAG status last reporting period Overall Programme RAG status this reporting period Comments AMBER REI The numbers of looked after children are still high.
+The programme actions are on target to reduce the numbers by March 2016 with a mid point target of reducing to 720 by March 2015 Overall risk RAG status relating to savings and finance last reporting period Overall risk st relating to say finance this re period vings and Comments RED REI) The costs associated with looked after children budget continue to increase, with a projected overspend of £2.7m Actions required by SEB/CDB: Monitoring by SEB: If the number of LAC is not reduced this will result in an increase in costs, budget overspends and an increased demand on children's services and on the resources and budgets of partner agencies Information to be noted by SEB / CDB: The numbers of looked after children have been consistent staying around the 800 mark.
+The Programme has halted the trend of numbers rising each month over the past four years and has enabled the numbers to remained static at around 800 for some months now.
+The expectation is for the trend to now start to reduce in numbers.